Supporting Wellness for Those Living with Restless Leg Syndrome: The Gut Connection

 • Symptoms that are worse in the evening or at night

 The secondary effects of RLS often concern healthcare providers more than the condition itself.
-Poor sleep quality has been associated with increased risk for depression, anxiety, systemic inflammation, and decreased immune function.
+Poor sleep quality has been Go to pmc10606032associated with, opens in a new tab increased risk for depression, anxiety, systemic inflammation, and decreased immune function.

 The Role of Iron: A Critical Piece of the Puzzle

-The 2025 American Academy of Sleep Medicine guidelines now emphasize iron evaluation as central to RLS care, recommending assessment of serum ferritin and transferrin saturation in all patients with clinically significant RLS.
-What makes this particularly interesting is that studies suggest brain iron levels may be affected even when blood iron levels appear normal – pointing to a more complex relationship between iron metabolism and neurological function.
+The Go to 393246942025 American Academy of Sleep Medicine guidelines, opens in a new tab now emphasize iron evaluation as central to RLS care, recommending assessment of serum ferritin and transferrin saturation in all patients with clinically significant RLS.
+What makes this particularly interesting is that Go to pmc6183309studies suggest, opens in a new tab brain iron levels may be affected even when blood iron levels appear normal – pointing to a more complex relationship between iron metabolism and neurological function.

 Understanding the Environmental Triggers

 While genetics play a role in RLS susceptibility, environmental factors appear to be significant contributors.
-Several gene variants, including BTBD9, MEIS1, and MAP2K5, have been identified through genome-wide association studies as increasing RLS risk by more than 50% per variant.
+Several gene variants, including BTBD9, MEIS1, and MAP2K5, have been Go to 17637780idGo to 17637780entified through genome-wide association studies, opens in a new tab as increasing RLS risk by more than 50% per variant.
 However, having these genetic variants doesn’t guarantee developing RLS – environmental triggers seem to interact with genetic predisposition.

 Factors That May Influence RLS Symptoms